 We are “HIPAA-compliant”.
-This means that we offer a service that enables covered entities to collect and manage PHI through our services in a manner compliant with HIPAA.
-As part of offering this service, Moterum ensures that it operates in a way that is consistent and compatible with those laws and Moterum’s role as a business associate to a covered entity user.
+This means that when we are acting as a vendor to a covered entity, we offer a service that enables covered entities to collect and manage PHI through our services in a manner compliant with HIPAA.
+As part of offering this service, Moterum Technologies, Inc. (“Moterum”) ensures that it operates in a way that is consistent and compatible with those laws and Moterum’s role as a business associate to a covered entity user.

 If you are a Clinician, an agency supplying Clinicians, or third party agency registered with Moterum, Inc. you must enter into a Business Associate Agreement (BAA) with Moterum, Inc. to enable HIPAA-compliance features on your account or team.
 In accordance with our Terms & Conditions Moterum only permits PHI to be collected by regulated entities if it is done through a “HIPAA-enabled account” with a business associate agreement (BAA) in place.

 Moterum offers a standard form BAA which meets the requirements of HIPAA and lets covered entities enter into it within their Moterum account.
 When a covered entity accepts the BAA, the name and title of the individual signing on behalf of the entity is recorded, along with the date of acceptance.
 A copy of the BAA is then made available for download or future reference through the My Account page.
 Upon acceptance of the BAA, an account will be converted into a HIPAA-enabled account.